EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

 Early Bird Savings - Save up to €95,20!¹

- In-Production offer is available for a limited time, is automatically applied at checkout and ends in
+ In-Production offer is automatically applied at checkout and ends in

 ¹ Whilst stocks last.